rd--/jssc3/help/Essay/SuperScript.md

 ## What is JavaScript?

-JavaScript (Wirfs-Brock, 2020) is a dynamic language in the [Scheme](https://www.scheme.com/tspl4/) family (Sussman, 1975).
-A JavaScript interpreter is included as a part of most web browsers (Berners-Lee, 1992).
+JavaScript (Wirfs-Brock 2020) is a dynamic language in the [Scheme](https://www.scheme.com/tspl4/) family (Sussman 1975).
+A JavaScript interpreter is included as a part of most web browsers (Berners-Lee 1992).

 ## What is SuperCollider?